ecs36c-sq2023/ecs153-sq-hw0/README.md

 - Input
   - The program must accept a single string.
   - The input string will represent a mathematical expression containing integers, floating-point numbers, negative number parentheses and the operators/functions mentioned above.
-  - The input file ends with an extra `\n`.
+  - The input may contain extra spaces.
 - Output
-  - The program should only output the result of the mathematical expression to the standard output with a precision of up to three decimal places.
+  - The program should only output the result of the mathematical expression to the standard output.
+  - The grading will match the answer with your result in a precision of up to three decimal places.

 ### Programming guide